weathertrader/pgrad/README.md

 ## Website and scientific presentation

-The website is currently only available inside a VPN.
-Public release is slated for 11/01/2020.
+Public release of the website is currently slated for 10/15/2020.

 Website currently consists of the following:
 - Operational time series of observed and forecast pressure differences from various